Car Sharing in Amsterdam: Greenwheels, ConnectCar, Car2Go and IONIQ

 Greenwheels is a reasonable scheme for those who need occasional use of a car when public transport can't do the job.
 And you won't have to worry about running costs, insurance and residential parking fees.

 Note, the major car rental firms will be cheaper for longer rental periods and (unlike car share schemes) will allow you to drop the car off in a different place.

 T: +31(0)88 210 0100

 Connect Car, Klokkenbergweg 17, 1101

 T: +31(0)88 311 9898

-The operating area for Amsterdam is mainly within the A10 ring road and the cars have a maximum range of 135km.
-On top of zero emissions, one of the benefits of electric vehicles is that parking in the city (for the time being) is free.
-Rental costs for Car2Go are charged at €0.29 per minute (driving) and €0.19 per minute (while parked) and the car does not need to be returned to a fixed point.
-There are currently over 200 charging stations around Amsterdam - a total of 1,200 are planned.
+The operating Home Area for Amsterdam is 59 square kilometres (mainly within the A10 ring road) and the cars have a maximum range of 100km (+/-20km).
+On top of zero emissions locally, one of the benefits of Car2Go electric vehicles is that street parking in the city is free.